|2019||Shauntay Grant. Africville. Illustrated by Eva Campbell. Toronto: Groundwood Books, 2018.|

 - The award will be given to outstanding books of the picture book genre in which the author and illustrator achieve artistic and literary unity.

-- The book must give equal consideration to the text and visual material.
+- The book must give equal consideration to the text or storyline (in the case of wordless picture books) and visual material.

-- There should be a seamless integration of text, illustration and design.
+- There should be a seamless integration of text/storyline, illustration and design.

 For the full list of finalists and winners, please click here.